Dark Mode Done Right: Advanced Theming Techniques with Shadcn UI

 .dark {

-/* Dark mode - adjusted saturation and lightness */
+/* Dark mode - adjusted for better visibility and reduced eye strain */

 }

-• Increase lightness for better visibility on dark backgrounds
+• Increase lightness (L) for better visibility on dark backgrounds

 Sometimes you need more than just light and dark.
-Here's how to create a complete theming system:
+Here's how to create a complete theming system using OKLCH:

 --radius: 0.5rem;